schaman/icoach-templating/README.md

 # Creating iCoach offer template with GitHub pages

-## Create a template repository
+## Create a GitHub repository for your template

-* Using GitHub, create a new repository for your template
+* Using GitHub, create a your own repository for your template

+Press a plus button next to your name in github page header, or go right here: https://github.com/new

+Name your repository after your template.

+Init your repository with readme.

+If you see "Quick Setup" that means you forgot to check "Init repository with readme", so now create a README file clicking a link in "We recommend to init with README...".

 * Create branch named `gh-pages` in that repository and switch to this branch

+Navigate to your repository page at http://github.com/yourname/repositoryname

+Press a button **branch: master** and enter `gh-pages` there.

 * Go to repository settings and make branch `gh-pages` default

+Settings page link is in the right sidebar.

 * Create files:

+To create a file press plus button next to your repository name.

 ### index.html
 This file is not a part of your template, but a templating system itself.
 It is used to test filling your template with data.
 You can download it here https://github.com/schaman/icoach-templating-project/blob/gh-pages/index.html and shoudn't change it while developing template.